Which country is cheaper, Portugal or Greece?

 Rhodes: For a unique shopping experience head to Nea Agora (The New Market), which has a mix of shops and restaurants.
 You can also pick up fresh produce or pastries there.
 Sprinkled around the island you'll find many local artisan shops where you can buy ceramics, jewelry, soaps, leather goods, and more.

-Greece has hiking trails if you want to get outside.
+Many visitors include a hike while visiting Greece.
 Visitors will find a surprising number of hiking trails in the northern regions of the mainland, especially around the national parks such as Olympus, or historic areas such as Meteora and Delphi.
 Crete has a wide array of hiking options, too.
 Samaria Gorge is one of the best hikes, as it takes you through a stunning canyon for four hours.
 The The larger islands also have numerous hiking trails.
 On Rhodes, the Hike to the Tomb of Kleobolus is a favorite, as is the Melinda–Paleohori trail on Lesbos.
 Shorter trails are found all over, many of which follow the coastline and pass through small towns along the way.

 Rhodes: The breathtaking landscapes, sweeping views, and beautiful waters make this an amazing hiking island.
 There are a wide range of trails to choose from with easy, moderate, and challenging options available.
 The many quaint villages and unique archaeological sites all make this a fantastic place to hike.